Yamininigudkar/sequelize-burger/README.md

 ## Getting Started

-To view the site and interact with other users' data, visit
+To view the site and interact with other users' data, visit: https://stormy-beyond-97833.herokuapp.com/burgers

 ## npm Packages to install
 * express